irrfannazir/irrfannazir/README.md

 ### Tech Enthusiast | Software Developer | Full-Stack Developer

-a passionate tech enthusiast with a strong foundation in full stack development and software engineering.
+A passionate tech enthusiast with a strong foundation in full stack development and software engineering.
 With deep expertise in C programming, I build efficient systems and scalable applications.
 My skillset extends beyond code—I’m experienced in working with Raspberry Pi, microcontrollers, and various System on Chip (SoC) devices.
 I also have a growing interest in cybersecurity, ensuring the solutions I create are not only powerful but secure.
 Whether it's web, embedded systems, or security, I thrive at the intersection of hardware and software.

 ### Contact Me
 [![Instagram](https://img.shields.io/badge/Instagram-irrfan__nazir-E4405F?logo=instagram&logoColor=white&style=for-the-badge)](https://instagram.com/irrfan_nazir)

+---

 ### Tech Stack